35 Uniquely New York Experiences That Shouldn’t Be Missed

 Plus, the skyline views are incredible.
 Hey, there is a reason it’s a top destination request on an NYC photo tour.

-Where do you put a vineyard in an urban jungle like New York City?
-On a roof, of course!
+Where do you put a “vineyard” in a concrete jungle like New York City?
+On the water, of course!

 Uniquely New York Experiences In Queens

-24. Savor the cultural diversity of NYC at the Ganesh Temple of Queens.
+27. Savor the cultural diversity of NYC at the Ganesh Temple of Queens

 Located in Flushing, it’s the first authentic Hindu temple built in North America and is seen as one of the most important temples in the West.